Are you looking for the best flash cards for toddlers?

 Reasons to Buy Carson Dellosa Words Flash Cards

 - Excellent for learning first words.
 Printed with simple and basic words, this set will introduce your toddler to pronunciation, reading, and phonics.
-Most of the words have 6 letters or less, which makes the deck perfect for early education.
+Most words have 6 letters or fewer, making the deck perfect for early education.

 - Your kid will learn best with images.
 On one side of these cards is a word.
-When you turn it around, you get the same word with its picture cue.
-This is the very first step to teaching your little one about visual-spatial learning.
+You get the same word with its picture cue when you turn it around.
+This is the first step to teaching your little one about visual-spatial learning.

 - Colorful design to keep the child’s interest up.
-While the words are printed in black, images are in full-color.
+While the words are printed in black, the images are in full color.
 The cards feature a red frame and rounded corners.
-These combinations make each card have some appeal on kids.
+These combinations make each card have some appeal to kids.

 - Thick material.
-You want your flashcards to be durable, and that’s why the Carson Dellosa deck features thick cards for longevity.
+You want your flashcards to be durable, so the Carson Dellosa deck features thick cards for longevity.